OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 ## A team-by-team approach

-Our Head of Service was keen to promote a service-wide approach to helping team improvement rather than just picking off individual elements (such as web content).
+Our Head of Service was keen to promote a service-wide approach to helping improvement rather than just picking off individual elements (such as web content).
 This worked well for us as we could shape our audit work around a single team, and also look a bit wider to see things in context.

 The fabulous Laura Griffiths from [Basis](https://www.basis.co.uk/about-us) was drafted in to help us shape our approach, and the Council Tax team were selected as the ideal guinea pigs to start with due to their commitment to improvement and positive attitude to change.
 This gave us 10 days of consultancy input to use.